tpunt/PHP7-Reference/README.md

 Both functions will emit an `E_WARNING` and return `false` if a source of sufficient randomness cannot be found.

+Sidenote: this behaviour on error is most likely to change soon so that both functions throw an exception, since it currently poses a security problem.

 **BC Breaks**
  - Functions in the global namespace must not be called `random_int` or `random_bytes`.